-The disassembly section contains major overhaul procedures for step by step removal, disassembly, inspection, repair and assembly of the engine components.
+The disassembly section contains major overhaul procedures for step by step removal, disassembly, inspection, repair, and assembly of the engine components.

-If a major repair or an overhaul is necessary, a competent mechanic should either do the job or supervise and check the work of the mechanic assigned to do the job to ensure that all dimensions, clearances and torque values are within the specified tolerances.
+If a major repair or an overhaul is necessary, a competent mechanic should either do the job or supervise and check the work of the mechanic assigned to do the job to ensure that all dimensions, clearances, and torque values are within the specified tolerances.

-The wiring diagram shows how the electrical components are interconnected.
+The wiring diagram on the last page of the manual shows how the electrical components are interconnected.

-A parts catalog (available at the dealer level) contains detailed exploded views of each assembly and the individual piece part numbers and their proper names for ordering replacement parts.
+A parts catalog (available at the dealer level) contains detailed exploded views of each assembly, the individual piece part numbers, and their proper names, for ordering replacement parts.

 Use only Genuine Onan replacement parts to ensure quality and the best possible repair and overhaul results.
-When ordering parts, always use the complete Model and Spec number in addition to the Serial number shown on the nameplate.
+When ordering parts, always use the complete Model and Spec number as well as the Serial number shown on the nameplate.